 The bad example doesn’t really show what you can do and what tools you have been using in your previous jobs.
 That doesn’t tell the recruiter a thing.

-When it comes to your resume, knowing what skills will get you more interviews is tricky business.
+When it comes to your application, knowing what skills for a resume will get you more interviews is tricky business.

 But here’s an idea of what will prove that you have what it takes to be an accomplished manual tester.